 Did I know I was programmed like that?
 No. The therapist pointed it out for me.
 So, the moral of the story is that all of us narcissist survivors have our own inner wounds.
 That is what gave us the big heart that we all have.

-Instead of becoming what we were enclosed within childhood, we became the opposite which made us very loving and giving individuals.
+We did not become what we were enclosed within childhood.
+Instead, we became the opposite.
+This change made us very loving and giving individuals.

 In theory, you get what you put out in the world.